-An Associate Professor of English and Assistant Academic Dean, Professor Larry Shillock earned his B. A., M. A., and Ph.D. degrees from the University of Minnesota, Twin Cities.
+A Professor of English and Assistant Academic Dean, Larry Shillock earned his B. A., M. A., and Ph.D. degrees from the University of Minnesota, Twin Cities.

-Dr. Shillock teaches courses in British literature, literary theory, film studies, composition, the history of ideas, and the western tradition.
-His hobbies—fly fishing, bird watching, orchid hunting, backpacking, mountain biking, and solar-home design—more closely resemble obsessions.
+Dr. Shillock teaches courses in British literature and composition and on subjects spanning Homer to Homer Simpson.
+His hobbies—backpacking, bird watching, fly fishing, mountain biking, orchid hunting, and solar-home design—more closely resemble obsessions.
 Each summer, he can be found at his house in Montana near Yellowstone Park, which he co-designed and built.